if you’re a regular user of the substance.

 - If you are transferring surplus weed to a dispensary or processor

+The list of OR medical marijuana card qualifying conditions is fairly long.
 You could be eligible for an MMJ card in Oregon if you have one of the following conditions:

 - Agitation due to Alzheimer’s disease

 OR any medical condition that results in one of the following:

 - Seizure disorders

 - Muscle spasms